 Commonly known as the “Hanging Lobster Claw” is very popular because of its colorful, unusual inflorescences.
 This plant produces large, pendulous, bright red blooms in dazzlingly yellow bracts that can reach lengths of three feet.

-When the plant is grown in the ground, in an ideal setting, it may grow as tall as fifteen feet.
+When H. rostrata is grown in the ground, in an ideal setting, it may grow as tall as fifteen feet.
 When kept in a container, it usually grows to between four and five feet high.
 When it reaches this height, it begins blooming.

 It’s Hard to Avoid Becoming a Heliconia Collector!

-It is easy to see why so many gardening enthusiasts consider Heliconia a must-have house plant and/or addition to the tropical garden.
+It is easy to see why so many gardening enthusiasts consider the Heliconia species a must-have house plant and/or addition to the tropical garden.

 For most gardeners, Heliconia psittacorum provides ample variety to suit any use from potted houseplant to individual landscape specimen.

-If you long for even more exotic variety in your tropical garden, explore a few of the other suggestions we have made here.
-For a chart of Heliconia Latin and common names, accompanied by clear images, visit the Heliconia Society of Puerto Rico
+If you long for even more exotic variety in your tropical garden planting, explore a few of the other suggestions we have made here.